brson/stdx/README.md

   will be able to say which crates are known to work correctly with `stdx`.
-* The more people use the `stdx` version lock the more assurance they get they get.
+* The more people use the `stdx` version lock the more assurance they get.
 This plays into future Rust's LTS directions.

 By applying high quality standards to a small selection of critical crates we can create a high degree of confidence in a larger core of